Telix Reports Fourth Quarter 2022 Financial Results

 Investor Call

-An investor conference call and webcast will be held at 9.00am on Wednesday 18 January AEDT (5.00pm, Tuesday 17 January, EST).
+An investor conference call and webcast was held at 9.00am on Wednesday 18 January AEDT (5.00pm, Tuesday 17 January, EST).

 < ENDS >